-9-5.9A Qualification of Region or Other Subordinate Laboratories equipment must have a calibration tag stating the expiration date of the calibration/standardization/check.
+9-5.9A Qualification of Region or Other Subordinate Laboratories or checked equipment procedure.
+All calibrated/standardized or checked equipment must have a calibration tag stating the expiration date of the calibration/standardization/check.

 Qualification of Region or other subordinate laboratories requires the following: